GkhanTpz/FlaskProjects/README.md

 Consider using a WSGI server like Gunicorn or uWSGI for deployment.

 ## 📦 Deployment (Optional)

-To deploy this project on a production environment:
+To deploy on a production environment:

-1. Use Gunicorn or uWSGI with Nginx
+	1. Use a WSGI server like Gunicorn or uWSGI

-2. Connect to a production-grade SQL database (MySQL/PostgreSQL)
+	2. Switch to a production-grade SQL database (MySQL/PostgreSQL)

-3. Set up .env variables and secrets
+	3. Store secrets in environment variables or .env files

-4. Enable HTTPS (e.g., Let's Encrypt)
+	4. Set up HTTPS (via Let’s Encrypt)
+	5. Reverse proxy with Nginx or Apache

+⸻

+## 🛡️ Security Notes
+	•	Never use the built-in Flask server in production
+	•	Sanitize all user inputs
+	•	Protect routes using @login_required
+	•	Avoid exposing secrets or raw database queries

+⸻

-## ✅ To-Do (Development Roadmap)
+## ✅ Development Roadmap (To-Do)

-[ ] Add user authentication system (Login/Register)

-[ ] Dockerize the project
+	•	Implement user login/register with session support
+	•	JSON-based CRUD for notes
+	•	SQLite-based CRUD for notes
+	•	Modularize with Flask Blueprints
+	•	Bootstrap layout implementation
+	•	Add flash messages with Bootstrap alerts
+	•	Restrict notes per user (session-based filtering)

-[ ] Implement RESTful API endpoints
+	•	Create RESTful API endpoints for notes

-[ ] Add unit and integration tests
+	•	Add unit and integration tests

-[ ] Integrate CI/CD with GitHub Actions
+	•	Create per-module README files
+	•	Dockerize the project
+	•	Set up GitHub Actions for CI/CD

+⸻

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome.
+Contributions, issues, and suggestions are always welcome.
 Feel free to fork this repository and open a pull request!

 ## 📄 License